dprentiss/reqs/README.md

 ##The Model

 Reqs holds a single instance of a [property graph database](http://www.neo4j.org/learn/graphdatabase) provided by [Neo4j](http://neo4j.org/).
 Neo4j has three aspects that are important to the Reqs model.

 1. A graph database has two kinds of records: Nodes and Relationships.
+2. A Traversal navigates the graph according to perdetermined rules.
+3. An Index maps from Properties to either Nodes or Relationships.

 ``` java
 public Iterable<Relationship> getRelationships() {